benita-ekene/Package_json/README.md

 }<br>
 <br>
 //To run the student script, open your terminal or command prompt, navigate to the<br>
-//project directory, and run the following command:
+//project directory, and run the following command:<br>
 <br>
 npm run student